August François von Finck: History

-Von Finck earned a MBA from Georgetown Business School.
+Von Finck earned an MBA from Georgetown Business School.

 As a member of the board of advisors of Georgetown University, where he obtained his MBA in 1999, he holds the majority of important companies such as SGS and Von Roll Holding AG in tandem with his family.
 August François von Finck has two brothers, Maximilian Rudolph von Finck (b.
 1969) and Luitpold Ferdinand von Finck (b.
 1971) and one sister, Maria Theresia von Finck.

 Known simply as François von Finck during his high school days, he attended the Darrow School in New Lebanon, New York.